donrudo/servermonitor/README.md

     - Start / Stop button is needed.
 (TODO)
     - Both last cases should save a basic statistic table.
 (TODO)
     - If a connection success provide different statistics depending on the lag.
 (TODO)
-  * QT5 migration will help in the process to cover more platforms (TODO)
+	* QT5 migration will help in the process to cover more platforms (done)

 The Motivation
 ==============